 Key Focus Area Development Objectives Development Strategies Electricity Expand electrical accessibility in various wards by 2027 Installation of New electrical connections Expand and Maintain existing network electricity in urban and rural areas by 2027.
-Provide alternative energy Installation of Electrical Meters Installation and repairs of High Mast Lights General Infrastructure- maintenance on mini and major substations Upgrade existing transformers Repairs to Robots Provision of solar geysers and street lights Provision of solar panels in urban and rural areas Spatially capture electricity infrastructure Master sector plans to be in place b.
-Electricity Objectives and Strategies for 2022/2023 c.
+Provide alternative energy Installation of Electrical Meters Installation and repairs of High Mast Lights General Infrastructure- maintenance on mini and major substations Upgrade existing transformers Repairs to Robots Provision of solar geysers and street lights Provision of solar panels in urban and rural areas Spatially capture electricity infrastructure Master sector plans to be in place c.
 Implementation of 2022/2023 Electricity Projects